-- 10. Set Packaging to pom.
+- Set Packaging to pom, jar or war.

-- Optionally, you can name your module and add a description.
+Optionally, you can name your module and add a description.

 - 11. Click Finish.

 Your newly created Maven module is now listed in the CodeReady Studio view.

 2.4.
 ADDING A MAVEN DEPENDENCY TO A MAVEN PROJECT